drunomics/lupus-localdev/README.md

 # Lupus localdev Setup

-Additions for making local development with docker-compose nicer.
+Provides a central docker-compose configuration for making local development with docker-compose based projects nicer.
 The setup plays nice together with projects using [drunomics/devsetup-docker](https://github.com/drunomics/devsetup-docker/tree/2.x).

 ## Features

- * Runs a central traefik reverse proxy and binds it to localhost, such that multiple projects can be run at the same time.
+ * Runs a central [traefik](https://traefik.io/) reverse proxy and binds it to localhost, such that multiple projects can be run at the same time.
 It's dashboard is available at http://traefik.localdev.space

+ * Provides [portainer](https://www.portainer.io/) as docker UI at http://portainer.localdev.space/

  * Provides some useful bash aliases and short-cuts, see "Provided commands" below.